roxlukas/lmeve/README.md

 * Import `./data/schema.sql` file before using LMeve.
 Remember to set the db config options in `./config/config.php`
 * Import latest static data dump (can be in other db schema for clarity, for example lmeve db in `lmeve` and static data in `sde_rubicon`)
 You can download latest static data from Steve Ronuken's website: https://www.fuzzwork.co.uk/dump/
-* If necessary, change table names to lowercase using script `./data/rename-lowercase.sql` - ToDo: add file
+* If necessary, change table names to lowercase using script `./data/sde-rename-lowercase.sql`
 * Access the database using phpmyadmin or other tool, go to `lmusers` table
 * Edit record for user 'admin'
 * Paste the password hash from clipboard in 'pass' field